bm16ton/linux-4.14_16ton/README.md

 UPDATE Jan 4th 2018; added two more pairs of dev/prod ids to uss720 (belkin F5UOO2 and D-Link DSB-P36)
 	Added Android usb gadget/configfs/function  USB_F_FS USB_F_MTP USB_F_PTP USB_CONFIGFS_UEVENT
-	also function_accesory but its currently in a dependency cycle and i havent looked at it.
+	also function_accessory but its currently in a dependency cycle and i havent looked at it.
-	So far only mtp is tested (on gpd-win but should work with other otg devices) and works good as far as i can tell. in tools/16ton you will find a heavily patched mtp-server which is hard coded to share /root and no longer has the android/unity dependencys.
+	So far only mtp is tested (on gpd-win but should work with other otg devices) and works good as far as i can tell. in tools/16ton you will find a heavily patched mtp-server which is hard coded to share /root and no longer has the android/unity dependencies.
 	Ubuntu's repo version of adbd would segfault (same as mtp-server) and a diff one is on tools, it doesnt segfault and the host machine can see it, havent gotten beyind that yet.
 	The script in tools/16ton usb-mtp-setup run as root then start mtp-server as root